mmg0311/mmg0311/README.md

   <img src="https://raw.githubusercontent.com/coderjojo/coderjojo/master/img/github.gif" width=100>
   <br><br>
   <samp>
+      My name is Mohak Gadge a final year student at Pune Institute of Computer Technology, Pune (PICT,Pune).
 I am a person with deep knowledge of data structures, algorithms, operating systems, database management systems and well known web development frameworks/libraries like React.js.
 I have strong understanding of Object oriented programming with experience in C++.
 I have an experience of 4 months as a full stack intern where test driven development was followed and it helped me to learn about the software development tools and life cycle.
   </samp>
 </p>